London Transport Museum explores the heritage of London and its transport system over the last 200 years.

 London Transport Museum is open every day from 10 am to 6 pm.

-The last entry is at 5 pm.
+The last entry to the Transport Museum London is at 5 pm.

 The Lower Deck Cafe, the museum’s restaurant, is open during weekends and school holidays only from 10.30 am to 4 pm.

-The Canteen, which is open to the public and Museum visitors, operates from 10 am to 5 pm.
+The Canteen, which is open to the public and museum visitors, operates from 10 am to 5 pm.

 How long does the tour take